serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 **Attributes**: _tweet_, _handle_, _created_at_
 **Index**: _tweet-index_ _(hashKey: handle, sortKey: created_at)_

-2. Mock fake data using [Faker](https://www.npmjs.com/package/faker).
-You can find the scripts [here](https://github.com/serverless/serverless-graphql/tree/master/app-backend/dynamodb/seed-data)
+At this point, you'll need to mock fake data using [Faker](https://www.npmjs.com/package/faker).
+You can find the scripts [here](https://github.com/serverless/serverless-graphql/tree/master/app-backend/dynamodb/seed-data).

-3. Make sure your [IAM Roles](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L130) are set properly in `serverless.yml` for Lambda to access DynamoDB.
+Before moving on, you'll also need to make sure your IAM Roles are set properly in the `serverless.yml`, so that Lambda can access DynamoDB.
+Full instructions on that [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L130).

+#### Creating the GraphQL resolver

-4. Create GraphQL Resolver for `getUserInfo` to retrieve data from DynamoDB.
-Let's break down the code you see [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js)
+Let's  set it up for `getUserInfo` to retrieve data from DynamoDB.
+We're going to be breaking down the code you see [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js).

-First of all, I am going to define how `getUserInfo` and `tweets` fields will fetch the data.
+First of all, we need to define how the `getUserInfo` and `tweets` fields will fetch the data:

 ```
 export const resolvers = {